-It’s a lot easier to understand what our voice is as a writer if we first look at its components.
+It’s a lot easier to understand what our writing voice is as a writer if we first look at its components.
 I see four elements that comprise a writer’s voice.

-Style: Closely related to personality is style.
+Closely related to personality is style.
 Our personal style is how we dress, groom, and carry ourselves.
 Style is about presentation.
 Writing style is about sentence length, word choice, paragraph structure, and grammar.

 A final consideration of technique is editing.
 Editing can merely tighten up our work or editing can actually change our voice.
 My edited work is often less formal and wordy than the first draft.
 For others, editing does the opposite, placing structure around their free-flowing text.

 A children’s book needs a different voice than a research paper, a novel sounds different than a personal essay, and a romance doesn’t flow like speculative fiction.
-While our default voice may be beneath each one, we tweak it and control it for each situation, keeping some aspects in check, while emphasizing others.
+While our default writing voice may be beneath each one, we tweak it and control it for each situation, keeping some aspects in check, while emphasizing others.

 Finally, just as we may feel uneasy in some social situations, we may be uncomfortable writing for some audiences or genres.
-The key in both situations is not to let it show.
+The key in both situations is to not let it show.

 Our writing voice is made up of our writing personality, style, technique, and audience.
 Next week, I’ll share ideas of how to find our voice.